 Ever walked away from a first date thinking it went really well, only for her never to return your calls?

-As a guy you may see an attractive women in front of you, have a nice conversation for an hour or so, and assume that she’ll be equally interested in a second date.
-Problem is that women are often looking out for a much broader range of qualities that make you a keeper.
+As a guy you may see an attractive woman in front of you, have a nice conversation for an hour or so, and assume that she'll be equally interested in a second date.
+The problem is that women are often looking out for a much broader range of qualities that make you a keeper.

 You may not even consider these points when you're looking for a date: but women will be evaluating on whether they believe you have the right qualities to be a good match for them; whether you have the charisma to keep them interested; and what you can bring to their life long term.

 To help you put the pieces of the puzzle together I asked 5 sexy, successful, single ladies to give you their HONEST opinions about what they're looking out for on a first date:

 Brittney, 28, admin coordinator

 Sarah, 34, accountant

 Q: Imagine you've just met a guy for your first ‘official' date: what's the first thing you're looking out for?

 Haley: This sounds bad: but how much of a ‘man' he is in organizing the date.
 I once had a guy ask me to make all the decisions as to where we're going, what I wanted to do etc and it just felt really dull!
 Kind of like I was hanging out with my younger brother!